 Mid-Nite moaned and sat up slowly, and Myra also followed suit soon after.
 They both looked dazed, but otherwise unharmed.

 Unfortunately, when the Guardian looked back over his shoulder, the bank robber was gone.
 The hero muttered a curse about making such a rookie mistake and ran back out the door, looking for any trace of the man.
 But he was nowhere in sight.
-The only thing left behind was the discarded light-gun.
+The only thing left behind was the discarded and broken light-gun.

 The Guardian quickly returned to Dr. McNider’s office to ensure that his fellow All-Star Squadron alumni was all right, then headed back out again to see if he could pick up on the robber’s trail.
 After assuring himself that Myra was unhurt from the blast, Doctor Mid-Nite made his own exit moments later to help in the manhunt.

 But the masked criminal with the light-gun would not be found by either of those mystery-men this night.
-Despite his wounded left arm, Lynns had made a clean getaway, and he would make it back to Gotham City that night without being found out.
+Despite his wounded left arm, Garfield Lynns had managed to make a clean getaway, and he would make it back to Gotham City that night without being found out.
 There, he would procure the services of a particular doctor he knew who had lost his medical license, but had his own private practice with a select clientele consisting solely of criminals.
 The wound in his arm would take several months to fully heal, but his wounded pride would take even longer.
 Lynns had lost all the money that he’d stolen, and he’d lost his invaluable light-gun as well.

 [(*) Editor’s note: See “The Human Firefly,” Detective Comics #184 (June, 1952).]